BDC Hamburger Icon

 How to create a happy and motivated workplace

-1. Appreciate your employees.
+1. Appreciate and recognize your employees.

 2. Be flexible.